peteroupc/peteroupc.github.io/graphics.md

 #### Screen resolutions

-- Screen resolutions larger than 307,200 total pixels (such as 800 &times; 600) are not within the spirit of this challenge, even though more demanding games in the late 1990s, as well as the _PC 98 System Design Guide_ (1997), aimed for such resolutions for 3-D graphics.
+- Screen resolutions larger than 307,200 total pixels (such as 800 &times; 600) are not within the spirit of this challenge, even though more demanding games in the late 1990s, as well as the _PC 98 System Design Guide_ (1997), aimed for the 800 &times; 600 resolution or higher for 3-D graphics.

 - Screen resolutions that have been used in classic games include:[^17]